 Introduction

 Students in Dr. Martin’s Methods and Tools in Sustainability course were split into two groups and assigned to assist one of two communities.
 This group was assigned to assist the town of Bucksport, South Carolina.
 The students quickly agreed that the land that Bucksport occupies is far more valuable than the county gives it credit for, and the people who own it should be getting far more support than they have.
-The largest problem facing the town is flooding which has been increasing in recent years and has caused damage to many homes and properties, and both state and federal assistance have been discussed but, in many cases, haves yet to be provided.
-Over the course of the entire semester the group was tasked with gathering data and organizing it to provide the town and its people with the proper information to move forward in dealing with the issues they are facing.
+The largest problem facing the town is flooding which has been increasing in recent years and has caused damage to many homes and properties, and both state and federal assistance have been discussed but, in many cases, have yet to be provided.
+Over the course of the entire semester, the group was tasked with gathering data and organizing it to provide the town and its people with the proper information to move forward in dealing with the issues they are facing.
 The student group did much of its own research while also collaborating with multiple organizations and individuals, pooling resources to assist the community as best they could given the limited time available to them during the semester.
-At the end of the semester the group consolidated its findings and recommendations into a presentation for the people of Bucksport as well as those that are also working to assist the town.
+At the end of the semester, the group consolidated its findings and recommendations into a presentation for the people of Bucksport as well as those that are also working to assist the town.

 Location: Bucksport, Horry County, SC